Establishing the Patient-Physician Relationship

 Frequently Asked Questions:

-In addition to those below, the TMA General Counsel whitepaper Termination of the Patient-Physician Relationship provides answers to even more FAQs.
+In addition to those below, the TMA General Counsel whitepaper Termination of the Patient-Physician Relationship (members only) provides answers to even more FAQs.